-4 Ways Companies Can Attract Top Independent Professionals & Become a Client of Choice
+4 Ways Companies Attract Top Independent Talent

-Below, we highlight four key ways organizations can attract top independent professionals to become a Client of Choice.
+Our 2020 report shows how companies should structure policies, procedures, and engagement practices to be successful in attracting, engaging, and retaining the millions of skilled independent professionals currently working in the U.S. Below, we highlight four key ways organizations can attract top independent professionals to become a Client of Choice.

 For more insights into what it takes to be a Client of Choice, please visit mbopartners.com/client-of-choice.